 - The net contents must be given in metric for the EU and UK markets.
 However, you may also see ounces (“oz”) listed as well.
 It is because products may be sold in countries where they don’t use the metric system.
 For example, the weight will also be listed in “US OZ” for products sold in the USA.

 - The “e” symbol (which means “estimated”) is a guarantee that the product is filled correctly, as per the average system of measures used in the EU.

 - The term “Net Wt.” may also be seen by the weight/volume.

 - Some products are exempt from this requirement, including free items, sachets for a single application, and anything less than 5g or 5ml.

 Durability of Product

-There are some exceptions to this requirement – for example, aerosol products (sealed airtight), perfumes with high alcohol content, and single-use packs.
+- There are some exceptions to this requirement – for example, aerosol products (as they are sealed airtight), perfumes with high alcohol content, and single-use packs.